kcoton/guiser/README.md

 # Group 02 - Guiser

+## How To Run
+1. `npm install` using node version 20
+2. `npm run dev` to run on localhost

+This project uses: JavaScript, React, MaterialUI

 ## Project Description

 Guiser (pronounced like geyser) is designed for content creators, marketers, and organizations that want to partially automate the creation and publication of social media content.